jcoady9/Senior-Design-I/README.md

 Senior-Design-I
 ===============

-Senior year team project for Senior Design I. The goal is to build and program a robotic arm to recognize a simple image and attempt to replicate it.
+The goal of this project is to process a simple image into a set of line segments which are then redrawn by a robotic arm built from a robotics kit.
+We used an Bioloid robotics kit with Dynamixel AX-12+ servos as well as an ArbotiX microcontroller for serial communication with the robotic arm.
+Image Processing was done using OpenCV 2.4.9.